Mutual obligation requirements

 Call our Multilingual Phone Service to speak with us in your language about your Centrelink payments and services.

-Your Job Plan may include 1 or more of the following:
+These requirements are in your Job Plan and may include one or more of the following:

 - attending appointments with an employment services provider or us